On the Tur\'an Number of Generalized Theta Graphs: Introduction

 In order to better understand even cycles, people also look at a related class of graphs called theta graphs.
-With time, the study of theta graphs also became interesting of his own right, and recently it has drawn a lot of attention.
-By definition, a graph $\theta_{k,\ell}$ is obtained by fixing two vertices and connecting them with $\ell$ internally disjoint paths of lengths $k$.
+With time, the study of theta graphs also became interesting in its own right, and recently it has drawn a lot of attention.
+By definition, the graph $\theta_{k,\ell}$ is obtained by fixing two vertices and connecting them with $\ell$ internally disjoint paths of length $k$.
 Note that in this notation, $\theta_{k,2}$ is simply a synonym for $C_{2k}$.
-Already in the 80s', Faudree and Simonovits in~\cite{Faudree1983} showed that for any $k,\ell$, the extremal number $\text{ex}(n,\theta_{k, \ell})=O(n^{1+1/k})$.
+Already in the 80s, Faudree and Simonovits in~\cite{Faudree1983} showed that for any $k,\ell$, the extremal number $\text{ex}(n,\theta_{k, \ell})=O(n^{1+1/k})$.
 On the other hand, some lower bounds were obtained only very recently.
-Conlon showed in ~\cite{Conlon2019graphs} that for any $k$, for all sufficiently large $\ell$, $\text{ex}(n,\theta_{k,\ell})= \Omega(n^{1+\frac 1k})$.
+Based on the method of random polynomials invented by Bukh in ~\cite{Bukh2014random}, Conlon showed in ~\cite{Conlon2019graphs} that for any $k$, for all sufficiently large $\ell$, $\text{ex}(n,\theta_{k,\ell})= \Omega(n^{1+\frac 1k})$.
+Note here the largeness of $\ell$ is not explicit.

-In this work, we focus on a larger class of graphs, often referred to as generalized theta graph.
+In this work, we focus on a larger class of graphs, often referred to as generalized theta graphs.
 More precisely, we make the following definition. \begin{definition} Let $k_1,\cdots,k_\ell$ be positive integers, with the same parity, in which $1$ appears at most once.
-Define the \textbf{generalized theta graph}, denoted $\Theta_{k_1,\cdots,k_\ell}$, to be the graph obtained by fixing two vertices $p$ and $p'$, which are connected by $\ell$ internally disjoint paths with lengths $k_1,\cdots,k_\ell$, respectively. \end{definition} \begin{Remark} The parity requirement makes these graphs bipartite, which is interesting in the degenerate extremal graph theory. \end{Remark}
+Define the \textbf{generalized theta graph}, denoted by $\Theta_{k_1,\cdots,k_\ell}$, to be the graph obtained by fixing two vertices $w$ and $w'$, which are connected by $\ell$ internally disjoint paths with lengths $k_1,\cdots,k_\ell$, respectively. \end{definition} \begin{Remark} The parity requirement makes these graphs bipartite. \end{Remark}

-The main result of this paper is to show the following upper bound. \begin{theorem} Fix positive integers $k_1,\cdots,k_\ell$ with the same parity, in which $1$ appears at most once.
+The main result of this paper is the following upper bound. \begin{theorem} Fix positive integers $k_1,\cdots,k_\ell$ with the same parity, in which $1$ appears at most once.
 Then,

 where $k^\ast= \frac 12 \text{min}_{1\leq i<j\leq \ell} (k_i+k_j)$. \end{theorem}